Colorado, Pococí

 Colorado is a district of the Pococí canton, in the Limón province of Costa Rica.
 It is at the northeastern border of Costa Rica where it meets Nicaragua and the Caribbean Sea.

 Its main population center is Barra del Colorado, located at an altitude of 5 msnm, on the banks of the Colorado River, an important distributary of the San Juan border river.

 History

 Colorado was created on 2 July 1971 by Decreto Ejecutivo 1825-G. Segregated from Guápiles.

 Geography

-Colorado has an area of km² which corresponds to about 48% of the cantonal area and an elevation of metres.
+Colorado has an area of 1158.91 km2 which corresponds to about 48% of the cantonal area and an elevation of metres.

-Within the limits of the district is the Calero Island (151.6 km², the largest in the country).
-Another important and near fluvial island is the Brava Island (44.4 km²).
+Within the limits of the district is the Calero Island (151.6 km^{2}, the largest in the country).
+Another important and near fluvial island is the Brava Island (44.4 km^{2}).

 The territory of the district is a continuation of the alluvial plains of the north of the country.
 With small elevations isolated like the hills Coronel, Cocorí and Tortuguero (of 119 masl).

 Colorado basically consists of protected wildlife areas, in particular it is located there, the Barra del Colorado Wildlife Refuge and the Tortuguero National Park.